Nithze/Nithze/README.md

 # 💫 About Me:
-Hi 👋 I'm Nithze and i'm a software software engineer student
+Hi 👋 I'm Nithze and i'm a software engineer student

 ## 🌐 Socials: